top of page

 Question : What keeps the patio blinds from blowing around in the wind?
 Is there a way to tie the exterior blinds down to keep them from blowing around in the wind?

-& Answer : Yes, the clutch mechanism on my outdoor roller shades will not allow themselves to be reversed pulled (unwound) on their own, so no additional fabric will ever be let off the roll unless done so by pulling on the chain by hand.
-The bottom of our patio sun shades tie-down using ball bungee cords and hooks screwed into the wall.
+& Answer : The clutch mechanism on my outdoor roller shades does not allow them to be unwound on their own.
+Additional fabric can only be let off the roll by manually pulling on the chain.
+The bottoms of our patio sun shades are secured using ball bungee cords and hooks that are screwed into the wall.

 & my Video Answer : My video answer explaining how I tie down my roll up patio shades to not blow around.